For many Republicans, Trump’s near miss signals ‘God is involved’

 Mr. Bauer, the evangelical leader, who runs the advocacy group American Values, says in a phone interview that religious voters’ reaction to Mr. Trump’s near-assassination fits with historical precedent.

 “We [Americans] have a long history of believing, particularly Christians believing, that the God of the Bible had His hand on our country,” Mr. Bauer says, pointing to George Washington crediting God’s providence for America’s victory in the Revolutionary War in his first inaugural address.
-Many Americans also saw it as a divine sign when both John Adams and Thomas Jefferson died on the Fourth of July, 50 years to the day after signing the Declaration of Independence.
+Many Americans also saw it as a divine sign when both John Adams and Thomas Jefferson died on the Fourth of July, 50 years to the day after the Declaration of Independence was officially approved.

 When President Reagan survived an assassination attempt in 1981, the president believed deeply that he’d survived “because God had something else for him to do,” says Mr. Bauer, who worked in the Reagan administration.
 “And he concluded that “something else” was to bring down Soviet communism.”

-Note: Editor's note: A reference to the Declaration of Independence has been corrected to reflect that July 4 was the date of official approval.